-The value of monetary compensation orders increased by 10.5 percent from the previous fiscal year to \$1.9 million.
-This amount is consistent with the previous three-year average.
-The average monetary compensation ordered amounted to \$5,260.
-The compensation ordered continues to primarily consist of rental arrears, although there is a fair representation of costs for repairs of tenant damages.
+The average monetary compensation ordered in the 2019-2020 fiscal year amounted to \$4,511.66 compared to the average monetary compensation ordered in the 2018-2019 fiscal year of \$5,260.
+Although the compensation ordered continues to primarily consist of rental arrears, there remains a fair representation of costs for repairs of damages.